leonsilicon/lion-fixture/readme.md

 \
 Required: `true`

-Creates a new fixture creator.
+The temporary folder where the fixtures are cloned to.

 #### FixtureCreators

 An object with functions to clone the fixtures into a temporary directory.

-Type: `{ fixture: Function, fixtureSync: Function }`
+Type: `{ fixture: Function, fixtureSync: Function, tempDir: string, fixturesDir: string }`

 ##### fixture(fixtureName, tempFixtureDir?)